 You can read the instruction manual (PDF) to find out how to properly use it.

 BatteryMINDer Model SCC515-15 (15-Watt System)

-Portable solar panels for campers are a great way to charge your RV battery bank using free solar energy provided courtesy of the sun.
+Portable solar panels for campers are a great way to charge your RV battery bank.
+It uses free solar energy, courtesy of the sun.